carterjean/home/README.md

-# home
+# carterjean' Home Page

-A hub for all of my links and resources.
+This site contains a list of links to various recources that I use, as well as personal links like playlists, spreadsheets and social media links.